idandtrust/goodid-php55-sdk/README.md

 This version supports >= PHP 5.5.9.
-If you have greater PHP 5.6 or greater we suggest you to use https://github.com/idandtrust/goodid-php-sdk instead.
+If you have PHP 5.6 or greater we suggest you to use https://github.com/idandtrust/goodid-php-sdk instead.

 # GoodID SDK for PHP 5.5